-My first foray into culinary medicine was when I was gardening and cooking on the farm as a child.
-I took a demonstration to the Iowa State Fair when I was 14 on how to cook the vegetables from my garden so they retain the most nutrition possible.
+I loved creating biscuits and cinnamon rolls and braided breads from flour and water.
+It was like magic.
+I took a demonstration to the Iowa State Fair when I was 14 to show others a little of that magic.
+How to cook the vegetables from my garden so they were still full of flavor and nutrients.
 I was about 8 years old when I gave my first nutrition presentation to our little 4-H club that met in a neighbor’s home.
 Probably my all-time favorite award I ever won was for my yeast bread baking skills when I was about 10 years old.
 The yeast bread I took to the fair that year was a beautiful monkey bread decorated with a glaze and candied cherries.
-At the time I was a little disappointed that I did not win the Iowa State Fair bid,; another girl did because the judge said the box I covered with contact paper to hold the bread took away from the overall appearance of my 4-H project.
+At the time I was a little disappointed that I did not win the Iowa State Fair bid; another girl did because the judge said the cardboard box I covered with bright red and white contact paper to hold the bread took away from the overall appearance of my 4-H project.
 I was only a tiny bit set back because I knew that bread was a great work of art and I learned a lot about presenting food that day.
 Months later at the end-of-the-year awards banquet, I was given this little 1-inch metal lapel pin that simply said “bread” on it.
-I was so thrilled and every time I come across that tiny pin, I remember the joy baking bread gave me even as a child.
+I was so thrilled and even now, every time I come across that tiny pin, I remember the joy baking bread gave me even as a child.

 I was making bread for as long as I can remember.
 I have wonderful memories of helping my mom and later on Gram bake fresh, hot breads.
 Everyone loved our bread and I still deliver fresh yeast breads to neighbors and friends just because I can.